Skip to content

 1. Fixed Bed Van Build Layout

-The fixed bed van build layout is one of the most popular choices for campervans because it offers comfort and convenience.
+The fixed bed layout is a super popular choice for campervans because it’s all about comfort and convenience.

 2. Pull-Out Bed Layout

-An excellent idea to consider when building a campervan is a pull-out bed van build layout.
-Personally, I chose this option for my campervan and am extremely satisfied with it.
+A great option to consider when building a campervan is a pull-out bed layout.
+I actually went with this option for my campervan, and I’m really happy with it.

-A pull-out bed is flexible because it gives you more living and workspace when you fold it away.
-It’s perfect if you need extra room during the day.
+The pull-out bed is super flexible since you can fold it away, giving you more living and workspace during the day.
+It’s perfect if you need some extra room.

-However, folding and unfolding the bed every day can be a bit of a hassle, which is a drawback.
-Also, the mechanisms that pull out the bed can wear out and need regular maintenance, which might cost more.
+Also, the mechanisms that pull out the bed can wear out over time and need maintenance, which could end up costing a bit more.

 3. Dinette Van Build Layout

-Another benefit is the easy access to the rear of the camper and additional seating options, making it practical for remote work or hosting friends.
+Plus, it offers easy access to the back of the camper and extra seating, making it great for remote work or hanging out with friends.

-However, a downside is the daily need to convert the seating into a bed, which can be inconvenient.
-Also, dinette beds may be less comfortable than fixed beds, affecting sleep quality.
+On the downside, you’ll need to convert the seating into a bed every day, which can be a bit of a hassle.
+Also, dinette beds aren’t as comfortable as fixed beds, so sleep quality might not be as great.

-Additionally, this layout lacks garage space, so storage is limited to the seating areas.
-Therefore, it may not be ideal for sports enthusiasts needing to transport larger equipment.
+Another thing to consider is that this setup doesn’t have garage space, so storage is limited to the seating areas.
+It might not work well for sports enthusiasts with larger gear to carry.

 Travel Budget Calculator